Crypto-Chemistry/cc-pom-proposal/README.md

 $5,000 for the initial development, testing, and support of CC-POM.

 The breakdown of the estimated hours spent as part of this proposal is below.
-- Initial Development: 20 hours
+- Initial Development (minimum viable product): 20 hours
 - Additional Feature Development: 60 hours
 - Testing and Documentation: 20 hours